amoffat/gl-transient-forest/README.md

 ![Open codespace](./docs/img/open-in-codespace.png)

 Next, navigate to the `ports` tab at the bottom of the editor.
-You'll see 2 ports, one for previewing your level (public port 5173) and one for editing your level (private port 6080)
+You'll see 3 ports, one for previewing your level (public port 5173), one for editing your level (private port 6080), and one for editing the dialogue (private port 5174).

 ![Ports](./docs/img/ports.png)